kleros/dao-module/docs/setup_guide.md

 ### Removing Gnosis Safe signers

 Last but not least, we have to remove the signers of the Safe, as they still have control over the multisig and some privileges over the SafeSnap module.
-Go again to https://rinkeby.gnosis-safe.io and, from the "Address book" tab, remove all addresses except for the address that belongs to the SafeSnap module contract.
+Go again to https://rinkeby.gnosis-safe.io, go to "Settings" --> "Owners", and remove the owners of the multisig.

 ## Snapshot integration